OpenDSA/OpenDSA/RST/en/Glossary.rst

       been able to determine the truth of the situation.
       A more technical definition is that a problem is NP-Complete if it is in NP and is NP-hard.

+   NP-Completeness proof
+      A type of :term:`reduction` used to demonstrate that a particular :term:`problem` is :term:`NP-complete`.
+      Specifically, an NP-Completeness proof must first show that the problem is in class :term:`NP`, and then show (by using a reduction to another NP-Complete problem) that the problem is :term:`NP-hard`.

    NP-hard
       A problem that is "as hard as" any other problem in :term:`NP`.